George R. Brown Convention Center

 This was my first time at this event, the 32nd Annual Corvette-Chevy Expo.
 Now that I'm in Alabama instead of Maine, Corvette shows in vast new areas of this great country are within reach.
 Many thanks to Bonnie and Bill Wolf and Vette Vues Magazine for inviting me and providing the floor space.
 As a result, we were able to send $505.00 to the American Cancer Society's Houston office.

 Departure from Decatur, 9:55 am

-Spent the night in Beaumont TX, about 90 miles
+I spent the night in Beaumont TX, about 90 miles East of Houston.

 (MUCH cheaper there!)